aronayne/employee-manager/README.md

 This project exposes REST services to enable various read operations to an Oracle DB hosted on AWS.

-All REST endpoints are secured using basic URL authentication.
+All REST endpoints are secured using basic authentication.

 ## Built With